 The road ends at Langdale where you will need to board another BC ferry to take you to Horseshoe Bay.
 If you have time, stop in Horseshoe Bay and take a 2 hour high speed eco tour at Sewell's Marina.
 This tour, in a zodiac, will find you racing beside steep cliffs, watching seals at play, observing a variety of marine birds and peeking into sea caves.
 Make your way back from here by road to your campground for the night.
-CanaDream Club partner campgrounds in Vancouver are Burnaby Cariboo RV Park (discount vouchers are available from our Vancouver station), Peace Arch RV Park and Pacific Border RV Park.
+CanaDream Club partner campgrounds in Vancouver are Burnaby Cariboo RV Park (discount vouchers are available from our Vancouver station), Peace Arch RV Park, Pacific Border RV Park and Capilano River RV Park.

-CanaDream Club attraction partners on today's itinerary are
+CanaDream Club attraction partners on today's route are:

 Sunshine Coast Tours

-CanaDream Club campground partners on today's itinerary are
+CanaDream Club campground partners on today's route are: